maccheroncelli/DOGE-CHALLENGE/README.md

 ---
 # SOLUTION

-**DOGE Access Suite** is a unified Python tool that helps you manage Dogecoin addresses and access your funds.
+**DOGE WALLET SCAN** is a Python tool that helps you locate and access your funds.
 With this suite you can:

 - **Generate DOGE Addresses:** Create a set of Dogecoin addresses using either pre‑SLIP0044 (coin type 0) or post‑SLIP0044 (coin type 3) derivation paths.
 - **Check Address Activity & Funds:** Query the BlockDaemon API to check for transaction activity and confirmed balances on your generated addresses.